Qarik-Group/ultimate-guide-to-bosh/README.md

 **Conventions like this radically lower the mental challenges of providing support/debugging on running production systems.**

 Job templates must contain a `monit` file, but that `monit` file can be empty if the job template does not require any processes to be run.

+If the `monit` file does specify processes to run then the job template must include the scripts that can perform start/stop behaviour.

+A very common pattern across BOSH job templates is to provide a `/var/vcap/jobs/zookeeper/bin/ctl` wrapper script that supports two subcommands: `start` and `stop`.
+We will investigate more about authoring your own BOSH deployments later.

+Job templates will also be able to provide any configuration files used by the running processes.
+Some software requires configuration files.
+Or software might be configured with environment variables.
+Job templates will be written to suite the software it is configuring to run.